 Does Hemifacial Microsomia Get Worse with Age?

-Research indicates that hemifacial microsomia is a progressive skeletal and soft-tissue deformity.
+Research indicates that HFM is a progressive skeletal and soft-tissue deformity.
 If left untreated, facial asymmetry caused by HFM can get worse over time.
 HFM can lead to severe facial deformities.
 It can also contribute to low self-esteem and other psychological problems.

 What Is the Best Hemifacial Microsomia Treatment for Adults?

-Dr. Azizzadeh assesses the best treatment plans for each patient.
-In cases of HFM, surgical procedures treat the jaw and ear areas.
-When children have surgery, the bone and soft tissue can be corrected to restructure the face in a more symmetrical way.
+Dr. Azizzadeh conducts an evaluation to determine the optimal treatment for an HFM patient.
+In HFM cases, Dr. Azizzadeh uses surgical procedures to treat the jaw and ear areas.
+When children dealing with HFM have surgery, the bone and soft tissue can be corrected to restructure the face in a more symmetrical way.
 Lengthening the jaw with a bone graft and ear reconstruction are common HFM treatment options.